Skip to content

 Conversational French

-Join Volunteer Instructor, Christine Yanco and our new Conversational French group to get a French refresher or get started on a new journey.
+Join Volunteer Instructors, Christine Yanco and Bennett Morong and our new Conversational French group to get a French refresher or get started on a new journey.
 Maybe you have an upcoming trip planned and need to learn a few simple phrases to help with communication in a French speaking country.
 All abilities are welcome to join in.

 hair